The Coalgebraic Structure of Cell Complexes: Introduction

 This result will allow us to access the left maps too.
 What is more, the left maps---as cell complexes---are in many ways much more accessible and understandable than the right maps.
 It is hard to give an example of a right map structure that is neither trivial nor very complex, because of the infinite number of liftings that must be specified.
 But to give a simple, finite, example of a left map structure is very easy!
 The left maps have a constructive flavour that makes them, in the author's opinion, easier to work with.
 The result will also establish an important link between awfs and the homotopy theory which is already understood.
 The relative cell complexes are a class of maps that have been around for a long time, and they are fundamental to model categories; in a sense, it is important to check that they are indeed the left maps of the awfs in order to make sure that the awfs fits properly into the existing theory.

-It is also very probable that the result can be generalised to many other examples of awfs.
+While this paper's result is restricted to one particular awfs, the technique used should easily generalise to many other examples.
 In this case, there are potential applications to higher category theory: in the case of weak $n$-categories, the relative cell complexes are very closely connected to the idea of \emph{computads}.
-This potential for generalisation will be discussed further in section \ref{sec:final}.
+This potential for generalisation will be discussed further in Section~\ref{sec:final}.

 \paragraph{The approach.} We will prove the theorem by first considering the existing definition of relative cell complex, which gives a class of morphisms in \textbf{Top}.
-In section \ref{sec:cellcx} we adjust this definition in order to obtain a category $\cellcx$ which has a natural forgetful functor $U$ to $\toparr$.
-After making sure that this category defines a sensible notion of `cell complex structure' on a map, we exhibit a right adjoint to $U$, in section \ref{sec:adjunction}.
+In Section~\ref{sec:cellcx} we adjust this definition in order to obtain a category $\cellcx$ which has a natural forgetful functor $U$ to $\toparr$.
+After making sure that this category defines a sensible notion of `cell complex structure' on a map, we exhibit a right adjoint to $U$, in Section~\ref{sec:adjunction}.
 This adjunction can be thought of as a nice concrete expression of the small object argument; the universal property of a free cell complex is exactly analogous to the lifting property the small object argument is designed to obtain.
-The smallness condition, which we expect to find somewhere, appears sooner than you might expect---it is required for composition to be defined on cell complexes, in section \ref{sec:cellcx}.
+The smallness condition, which we expect to find somewhere, appears sooner than you might expect---it is required for composition to be defined on cell complexes, in Section~\ref{sec:cellcx}.

-In section \ref{sec:comonadicity} we demonstrate that the adjunction is comonadic, so cell complexes are coalgebras for the comonad $UK$.
-In section \ref{sec:awfs} we will see how $UK$ is the left hand side of an awfs, and in section \ref{sec:univ} we describe the universal property that $\cellcx$ satisfies.
-This allows us, in the remaining section \ref{sec:result}, to prove that $UK$ is isomorphic as a comonad to $\mathbb{L}$, the left hand functor of the awfs we are interested in.
+In Section~\ref{sec:comonadicity} we demonstrate that the adjunction is comonadic, so cell complexes are coalgebras for the comonad $UK$.
+In Section~\ref{sec:awfs} we will see how $UK$ is the left hand side of an awfs, and in Section~\ref{sec:univ} we describe the universal property that $\cellcx$ satisfies.
+This allows us, in the remaining Section~\ref{sec:result}, to prove that $UK$ is isomorphic as a comonad to $\mathbb{L}$, the left hand functor of the awfs we are interested in.
 This proves our main result: that our notion of cell complex structure is equivalent to the left map structures.

 \paragraph{Acknowledgements.} The author would first of all like to thank his PhD supervisor Nick Gurski, as well as the other members of the Sheffield Category Theory Seminar for providing a stimulating environment.
 He is also grateful for useful discussions he had with both Richard Garner and Emily Riehl in their recent visits to Sheffield.
 Thanks are also due to the EPSRC for funding.